 At the same time, the scope and details of some GDPR obligations are yet to be defined and raise substantial uncertainty.
-Companies will also be subject to new requirements, such as breach notification, prior consultation with supervisory authorities and direct liability for processors.
-Furthermore, the possibility of very high sanctions (up to 4% of a company's global turnover [revenue]) will accentuate business concerns, and may lead companies to take conservative interpretations of GDPR requirements.
+Companies are subject to new requirements, such as breach notification, prior consultation with supervisory authorities and direct liability for processors.
+Furthermore, the possibility of very high sanctions (up to 4% of a company's global turnover [revenue]) accentuates business concerns, and may lead companies to take conservative interpretations of GDPR requirements.